yoyoismee/Sarkhans-Constitution-Generator/README.md

 we provide Sarkhan's constitution in constitution.txt but you can have fun with your own country constitution by preprocess them into the same format (just have a look)
->>USE AT YOUR OWN RISK<<
+>>USE AT YOUR OWN RISK
-//Hint: it seem to be a good idea to replace some word to avoid legal issue
+>>Hint: it seem to be a good idea to replace some word to avoid legal issue

 to train simply run
 python train.py [textfile]